Welcome Aboard

 California Integrated Ticketing

-Program California Integrated Travel Program (Cal-ITP) Funding: Transit and Intercity Rail Capital Program (TIRCP)
+Program: California Integrated Travel Program (Cal-ITP) Funding -Transit and Intercity Rail Capital Program (TIRCP)

-CCJPA is managing a California State Transportation Agency (CalSTA) and Caltrans-led multi-agency initiative to research, develop, and implement a Cal-ITP that will enable California residents and visitors to plan and pay for travel across multiple modes of transportation, including bus, metro, light and intercity rail, paratransit, bike hire, and ride-hailing services in California.
+CCJPA is fiscally and programmatically sponsoring a California State Transportation Agency (CalSTA) and Caltrans-led multi-agency initiative to research, develop, and implement the California Integrated Travel Program (Cal-ITP) that will enable California residents and visitors to plan and pay (and receive discounts if eligible) for travel across multiple modes of transportation, including bus, metro, light and intercity rail, paratransit, bike hire, and ride-hailing services in California.

 2016 Case study of European models of integration and fare policies